INTRODUCTION

 - "Murderer!"
 The doctor spoke softly and clearly.
 It seemed to me that this short word swept over all the surrounding rocks.

 - "We fought honestly and it's not my fault that his knife broke," No. 369 answered just as quietly.
-Raising his voice, he continued: "I'll take this girl, I want her so much!
-Do you all hear: because I want her so much!
+Raising his voice, he continued: "I'll take this girl, I want her so bad!
+Do you all hear: because I want her so bad!
 I don't care what happens.
 The doctor here is examining us like horses in a stud farm.
 According to him, it turns out that the king brought out all his feeble-minded crazy ancestors here, Olrid is just a new version of ancient man; a dozen drunkards sit in the writer's body and mind, I'm a murderer.
 Don't believe this madman: the comet's burnt up all the old trash, our ancestors and their graves.
 Why the hell would you drag dead men here, with their royal robes, laws, parliaments, and even that stupid demon that was with this vile monk, swaying between the earth and the sky like a spider in a strong wind.
-I am stronger than you and this woman will be mine!"
+I'm stronger than you and this woman will be mine!"

 The Nameless One walked slowly towards the direction where the women were sleeping.